Please make sure you understand this article before enabling the feature.

-Mary travels a lot and uses different direct phone number in all locations.
+Mary travels a lot and uses a different direct phone number in all locations.
 We need to allow her to update her Mobile field and make sure that her update will not be killed in an hour by automated import.
 At the same time, we still want to get Mobile field value for all other employees from Azure AD.

 We open Preferences in Xink web interface, click Fields tab and edit Mobile field, we check “Editable by the employee” mark.
 Save preferences.
-Now all employees can see “Mobile” field in their “Contact Details” dialog in Xink application.
+Now all employees can see “Mobile” field in their “Contact Details” dialogue in Xink application.
 And they can change this field.
-But again, next automated import overwrites these changes for all employees.
+But again, the next automated import overwrites these changes for all employees.
 Obviously, that was not enough.

 So, we tell Mary to set her actual mobile number in “Contact Details”.
-Once she changes and saves her Mobile field, Xink sets lock on her Mobile field value.
+Once she changes and saves her Mobile field, Xink sets a lock on her Mobile field value.
 Since now, automated updates will not override her (and only her!)
 Mobile value.
 At the same time, Joe, Ginger and the rest of ten thousand employees keep getting their Mobile updated from Azure AD.
-The lock is set for Mary’s mobile only.
+The lock is set for Mary’s mobile-only.

 Of course, any other employee can set own Mobile now and get it locked.